payu-india/CMS-Chatbot/docs/Chargeback/chargeback-dashboard/respond-to-chargebacks/accept-chargeback-on-dashboard.md

 metadata:
   robots: index
 ---
 Process chargeback acceptance when the customer claim is valid.
+The response guidelines for the chargeback are:

+* Submit all documentation before the the date specified under the  **Reply Before** column.
+* PayU reviews submitted evidence
+* PayU creates comprehensive case for bank submission
+* Bank reviews according to Visa/MasterCard guidelines

 ### Full Acceptance